By Michael d’Estries and SkillPointe Editorial Team

 Cable or Fiber Optics Technician (Salary: $61,363)

 Cable and fiber optics technicians are critical frontline workers in the effort to improve the speed and reach of broadband communications.
-Also called cable installers, these technicians are responsible for the design, installation, operation, maintenance and repairs on telecommunication networks.
+Also called cable installers, these technicians are responsible for the design, installation, operation, maintenance and repairs of telecommunication networks.
 This is an excellent career choice for those who both enjoy working outdoors and are not bothered by heights or confined spaces.

 Aircraft Mechanic (Salary: $66,728)